Brian Epstein: Management contract

 In an afternoon meeting with the group at NEMS on 3 December 1961, Epstein proposed the idea of managing the Beatles.
-John Lennon, George Harrison, and Pete Best arrived late for the meeting, as they had been drinking at The Grapes pub in Mathew Street.
+John Lennon, George Harrison, and Pete Best arrived late for the meeting, as they had been drinking at a local pub.
 McCartney also did not arrive on time because he had just got up and was "taking a bath", as Harrison explained.
 Epstein was upset, but Harrison placated him by saying, "He may be late, but he'll be very clean."
 Lennon had invited Wooler to be at the meeting so that he could give his opinion of Epstein, but he introduced Wooler by saying, "This is me dad."
 Epstein was reticent throughout the short meeting, only asking if they had a manager.
 After learning that they had not, he said, "It seems to me that with everything going on, someone ought to be looking after you."
 He had further meetings with the group on 6 and 10 December 1961.

 McCartney, Harrison, and Best were under 21 and therefore needed the consent of their parents to enter into a contract.
 Best and his mother—Mona Best, owner of the Casbah Coffee Club—were impressed with Epstein's professional image as were the other Beatles, because he was a businessman, wore expensive suits, and owned a large car.
 Best's mother said that Epstein "could be good for them [the Beatles]".
 McCartney's father was sceptical about a Jewish manager and warned his son to be careful about finances.
-Lennon's aunt and guardian, Mimi Smith, was against the idea, believing that Epstein would lose interest when something attracted his attention, but Lennon, who had just turned 21, ignored his aunt's advice.
+Lennon's aunt and guardian, Mimi Smith, was against the idea, believing that Epstein would lose interest when something else attracted his attention, but Lennon, who had just turned 21, ignored his aunt's advice.